HalaYassen/reading-notes/201/read02.md

  It should use three attributes: `<href>` ,`<type>`,`<rel>`.

  # CSS Selectors :
- There are many different typesof CSS selector that allow you to target rules to specific elementsin an HTML document.
+ There are many different typesof CSS selector that allow you to target rules to specific elements in an HTML document.

  `Selector` |         meaning  |       Example
  ---------- |----------        |-------